-03030 AP CHEMISTRY
+4 03030 AP CHEMISTRY

-Prereg. - Previous or concurrent enrollment in Integrated III.
+Pre-req. - Previous enrollment in DC Chemistry or a DC Chemistry equivalent from another school.
+Previous or concurrent enrollment in Integrated III.
 This course is an AP Chemistry/DC Chemistry II option course.
-This upper level chemistry covers all concepts from Chemistry I and adds the concepts of molecular orbitals, chemical thermodynamics, and basic organic chemistry.
+This upper-level chemistry covers all concepts from Chemistry I and adds the concepts of molecular orbitals, chemical thermodynamics, and basic organic chemistry.
 Students are exposed to the lab techniques and problem-solving skills necessary for the AP exam.
 For questions see Mr. Brantley in room 26.
-Dual credit through Northwest Nazarene University available (Chemistry 2210/2210L) - 3.0 GPA recommended.
-Please see page 18 for more information on Fast Forward funding!
-Also, 8 more credits dependent upon passing the AP exam.
+Dual credit through Northwest Nazarene University available (CHEM 2210/2210L) - 3.0 GPA recommended.
+See page 18 for more information on Fast Forward funding!
+Also, students can receive 8 more credits dependent upon passing the AP exam.